outdreamer/build-a-cure/FAQ.md

 						- this method can be generalized to a method of finding functions for an intent like 'reduce computation' or 'differentiate with a line'

-	13. what is an interface
+	13. what is an interface - is it the same as a software interface?

-		- its a standard for comparison - in my system its a standard that reduces systems so they can be compared
+		- glad you asked just so I could say this fun answer which is fun bc its true & so obvious:
+			- no!
+				- a software interface refers to:
+					- an abstract template defining a list of functions/attributes that should be implemented in order to qualify as a member of a class
+					- a visual graphic interface allowing the user to interact with the software
+					- an application programming interface allowing software programs to exchange info that makes sense to another program
+				- in those contexts, an interface acts like a 'type', 'structure', or 'language', and is not sufficiently similar to my definition of the primary interfaces in my invention, which is:
+					- 'a standardizing filter based on an abstract concept that acts as a base supporting many change types, which can be used to solve any problem'
+					- where other non-primary interfaces act like 'high-variation change bases'.
+				- it has some structures in common in that 'a software interface applies a structure, standard, language, protocol, or optimization rules to connect things like software programs/users' but ultimately:
+					- an 'API' (application programming interface) is (rather than its lofty definition of a 'standard allowing software to talk to each other') just a list of public functions in real life
+					- a 'user interface' is not so much a 'way for users to talk to software programs in a common visual language' but a 'set of buttons & forms that change data in a database' in real life
+					- a 'class interface' is not so much a 'guiding structure for how classes relate to each other' but a 'list of functions/attributes of a software object' in real life
+				- whereas, for comparison, an 'interface' in my invention is not so much a 'list of structures related to a concept' but a 'structure that enables solving all problems' (all problems can be formatted as queries on the cause interface, the intent interface, the logic interface, etc).

+		- the interface (a standardizing filter) contains the following:
+			- the definition of the concept
+				(the definition of 'cause' for the causal interface)
+			- the filter or conversion function to isolate attributes relevant to that interface (causal filter would isolate dependencies on other networks)
+			- the set of core objects, attributes, & functions that generate them on the interface, organized as a network (causal core functions like 'create' or 'change', and core objects like 'causal network')

+		- 'standardizing an object to the causal interface' means 'mapping how that object occupies or interacts with the network of core causal objects/attributes/functions' - this formats the object as a 'query of those core items'.

 	14. what is a problem space

-		- its the space where youd graph all the info relevant to a problem - I often use tech as a key determinant of a problem space bc which tech you have often determines which strategies you can use but it includes all the other resources you might have access to (info, potential, energy, physical assets, etc)
+		- its the space where youd graph all the info relevant to a problem - the context allowing a problem to exist
+		- I often use tech as a key determinant of a problem space bc which tech you have often determines which available resources like strategies you can use, but it includes all the other resources you might have access to (info, potential, energy, physical assets, etc).

 	15. why improve problem-solving at all?